 It was so exciting, that beautiful Wednesday morning in April, 2007, when I received a call from someone saying, "Hey, we're standing in front of your mother's quilt and it has a blue ribbon on it!"

 I squealed, frantically called Mom and told her the news.
 Silly me!
 I realized I didn't know who had called me.
 But indeed, the news was true.
 Mom had won first place in Traditional Wall Quilts in Paducah.
 You can see why I'm so proud of her.
 She's been designing small machine quilting patterns now for the last several years.
 What a dynamo!
 I'm lucky to have her for my Mom.

 UPDATE: Sadly, Mom passed away in 2009 after complications from a stroke.
 It was completely unexpected.
 She was just 71 years old.
 I miss her dearly every day.

 But Generations Quilt Patterns goes on.
-And I think she'd approve of what I've accomplished in the last couple of years.
+And I think she'd approve of what I've accomplished in the last several of years.

 I'm Julie Baird, author/builder/photographer of the Generations Quilt Patterns website.
 I have been sewing since before I could cross the street by myself.
 With a Grandma and Mom as dressmakers, what else could I do?